russross/blackfriday/ietf/example-rfc.md

 This document does *not* change the presentation format of DS records.

-The same list shorter typeset.

-Denial Type:
-:   An extra 16 bit integer value (see [](#iana-considerations)) encoded in the DS' digest
-    that indicates the denial of existence in use in the (child) zone.
-Denial Type:
-:   An extra 16 bit integer value (see [](#iana-considerations)) encoded in the DS' digest
-    that indicates the denial of existence in use in the (child) zone.

 ##  DS Record with Denial Type Wire Format

 The resulting on-the-wire format for the resulting DS record will be as follows:

 {#fig:wire}
-Code: The on-the-wire format for the DS.
+Figure: The on-the-wire format for the DS.
 The length of the digest is specified in the respective RFCs defining the digest type.
                          1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+